Bringing memory to Boolean networks: a unifying framework: Update modes for dynamics with memory

-We begin with the simplest update mode, namely asynchronous updates.
 In this case, a component is updated at each step and the result is calculated and applied to the last configuration visited.
 Then, we select $i^a$ and apply $f_{i^a}$ to the current configuration $x^{a-1}$.
-In other words, $x \to_{\Asynchronous} y$ if and only if $y \in N^{out}( \Asynchronous(f); x )$.
+In other words, $x \to_{\Asynchronous} y$ if and only if $(x,y)$ is an arc in the asynchronous graph of $f$.
 Thus, the memory consists only of the current configuration.
 In our framework, the definition is as follows.